Donate

 If you don’t understand the decision, you can ask the DWP to explain it.

-To ask for an explanation, contact the DWP using the details on the decision letter.
-It is a good idea to keep a record when you contact the DWP.
-You can also ask for a copy of the assessment report so you can see what information the DWP used to make their decision.
+To ask for an explanation, contact the DWP using the details in your decision letter.
+It is a good idea to keep a record of when and how you contacted them.

-Explanation and time limits
+Written statements of reasons and time limits

-The normal deadline for asking for a Mandatory Reconsideration is one month from the decision date (the date on the decision letter).
+The normal deadline for asking for a is one month from the decision date (the date on the decision letter).
 The deadline can be extended if you ask for a written statement of reasons.

-If you ask for a written statement of reasons and you receive it after the normal deadline, you have two weeks from the date of the statement to ask for a Mandatory Reconsideration.
+If you ask for a written statement of reasons and you receive it after the normal deadline, you have two weeks from the date of the statement to ask for a

 Get advice